DefinitionTesticle pain is discomfort in one or both testicles. The pain sometimes radiates to the lower abdomen.

 Treatment may include:

-- Untwisting of the testicle (performed by an experienced doctor)
+- Untwisting of the testicle (performed by an experienced health care provider)

-- Simple surgery to fix testicular torsion (if untwisting is unsuccessful)
+- Simple surgery to fix testicular torsion (if untwisting does not work)

 - Antibiotics for infections